ashward/spritzr/README.md

 	// Set up mammalian stuff like live babies and stuff.
 };

-Spritz.extend(Mammal, Animal);
+Spritzr.extend(Mammal, Animal);
 ```

 ##### Scope fudging when calling a super class method
-When you call a super class method using `this.$super.method()` then the scope gets lost somewhere along the way, which means that `this` within the super method is not the corrent object.
+When you call a super class method using `this.$super.method()` then the scope gets lost somewhere along the way, which means that `this` within the super method is not pointing to the correct object.
 There are two ways around this:

 1. Ensure you always call `this.$super()` from within the constructor.
 This has access to the real object and will cache it for later within the $super object.
 You can then just call `this.$super.method()` to call the super class method.
 2. Pass in othe correct scope when you call the method by using `this.$super.method.call(this, arg1, arg2 ... )`.